- What is congenital hypothyroidism?

 In many countries, babies are screened sufficiently soon after birth that they will generally not have symptoms of congenital hypothyroidism.
 However, in rare cases, a baby with the condition may have symptoms immediately after birth.

 In parts of the world where screening is not performed, a baby may not show symptoms of congenital hypothyroidism initially, but they will typically develop symptoms in the first few months after birth.
+If you are concerned about any symptoms, you can do a free assessment using the Ada app.

 Congenital hypothyroidism causes